eerimoq/moblin/README.rst

 - Show two cameras at the same time.

-- Use lossy video format?
-More effecient?

 - Always receive sampels from all mics for smoother transition between mics?

-- Reduce brightness when thermal state is critical.

 - A list of usernames whos messages will not get displayed on screen.